About i-Base guides

 - When there is more than one treatment choice or explanation, we explain the differences.

-- State clearly when something is not known.
+- State clearly when something is not known or when evidence is limited.

-- Instead of “some people” or “most people” it is more useful to write “1 in 10″.
-This format is easier to understand than “10% of people”.
+- Instead of “some people” or “most people” it is more useful to write “1 in 10 people” etc. This format is easier to understand than “10% of people”.

-- Instead of “soon” or “quickly” it is more useful to be specific.
-Give a rough idea in hours/days/weeks/years etc.
+- Instead of “soon” or “quickly”, give a rough idea in hours/days/weeks/years etc. Does “soon” mean today or sometime this month?

-- When referring to a test result being “high” or “low”, it is better to quantify this and include a reference range.
+- When referring to a test result being “high” or “low”, quantify this and include a reference range.

-- Information needs to be clear to read and easy to understand.
+- Information should be clear to read and easy to understand.
 It should be easy to read for as many people as possible.

 - This involves taking care with how it is written.